-The most common types of business valuation reports are: Detailed, Summary and Calculation of Value reports.*
+Users of valuation services should know the most common types of business valuation reports: Detailed, Summary and Calculation of Value reports.*

 Detailed and Summary Valuation Reports

 Detailed and Summary valuation reports can only result from a full valuation analysis, not a limited scope analysis.
 A Summary report covers the same topics as a Detailed report but in less detail.
 Both sufficiently document the facts, data and information relied upon and the assumptions and analyses made, so that the conclusions reached can be clearly understood by intended users (shareholders for example) and withstand adverse scrutiny by the IRS, DOL, SEC, trier of fact, opposing expert or other third party.

 For almost all business valuation engagements for tax, litigation or compliance purposes, BV experts conduct a full business valuation (aka appraisal) analysis and issue a Detailed or Summary report.